DIDSR/sfrc/README.rst

 PLSTV-based reconstruction
 -------------------------------
-Follow the instructions provided in the `BART repository <https://mrirecon.github.io/bart/>`_.
+Follow the installation instructions provided in the `BART repository <https://mrirecon.github.io/bart/>`_.
 Then edit the path to BART's python wrapper in line 20 in file "./mrsub/plstv/bart_pls_tv.py".

 .. code-block:: bash